gchudnov/bspec/README.md

   cur_journeys: 11
 };

-// check that the ticket satisfies the composite specification barrierSpec.isSatisfiedBy(ticket) .then(function(result) {
+// verify the ticket satisfies the created specification barrierSpec.isSatisfiedBy(ticket) .then(function(result) {
     console.log('Is the ticket can be used to enter the Riva station:', result);